 Centralised access is likely familiar to users of Microsoft 365 or Teams.
 The AVD interface adopts a similar GUI, making it a doddle to learn to use it and maximise effectiveness.

 Within the Microsoft ecosystem, software licensing and app management are simplified.
+For many, an existing Microsoft 365 Business Premium or Enterprise subscription already includes the rights to access AVD.
 This reduces the time required to set up new employees with the proper access and deliver virtual desktops kitted out with a range of productivity apps.

 Use Cases for Azure Virtual Desktop